-The Federal Response to the Opioid Epidemic MODERATOR:
+The Federal Response to the Opioid Epidemic Harborside D-E

+MODERATOR:

-Mark W. Parrino, MPA, President, American Association for the Treatment of Opioid Dependence, Inc. (AATOD), New York, NY KEYNOTE ADDRESS:
+Mark W. Parrino, MPA, President, American Association for the Treatment of Opioid Dependence, Inc. (AATOD), New York, NY

+KEYNOTE ADDRESS:

-Michael Botticelli, MEd, Director of Office of National Drug Control Policy (ONDCP), Washington, DC Loretta Lynch, JD, Attorney General, United States Department of Justice, Washington, DC (Invited) The Closing Plenary Session will feature two major keynote addresses that cannot be missed for advocates, stakeholders, providers, and patients.
+Chuck Rosenberg, JD, Acting Administrator, Drug Enforcement Administration (DEA), Arlington, VA Michael Botticelli, MEd, Director of Office of National Drug Control Policy (ONDCP), Washington, DC The Closing Plenary Session will feature two major keynote addresses that cannot be missed for advocates. stakeholders, providers, and patients.
+Mr. Chuck Rosenberg, the Acting Administrator of the U.S. Drug Enforcement Administration, will discuss recent national trends in drug seizures, and ways that the DEA is coordinating efforts to address the opioid crisis, including criminal justice, treatment, and regulatory systems.
 As Director of National Drug Control Policy, Mr. Botticelli leads the Obama Administration's drug policy efforts, which are based on a balanced public health and public safety approach.
 In response to the national opioid epidemic, Mr. Botticelli has coordinated actions across the Federal government to reduce prescription drug abuse, heroin use, and related overdoses.
-These include supporting community-based prevention efforts; expanding use of the naloxone by law enforcement: and increasing access to medication assisted treatment.
+These include supporting community-based prevention efforts; expanding use of the naloxone by law enforcement; and increasing access to medication assisted treatment.
 Director Botticelli will discuss White House policies on National Drug Control.
-As US Attorney General.
-Loretta Lynch has pledged to help fight opioid abuse.
-During this session, Attorney General Lynch will provide insight on current efforts by the Criminal Justice System to save lives, reduce recidivism, and foster recovery for people with substance use disorder.
-Make sure that your plans make it possible for you to be at this important event!
+Ensure that your plans make it possible for you to be at this important event!
+Passing the Baton: Announcement of the 2018 Conference Site